nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 <br/>

-1. Test your Nginx Plus Dashboard with Chrome, is it working on http://localhost:9000/dashboard.html ?
+1. Test your Nginx Plus Dashboard with Chrome, is it working on http://localhost:9000/dashboard.html?

-    If all these are working as expected, you are safe to proceed with the following lab exercises.
+    If all 4 containers and the Dashboard are working as expected, you are safe to proceed with the following lab exercises.
 If not, address any issues before you continue.
 Remember, the Nginx Plus Dashboard configuration is in the /etc/nginx/conf.d folder, `dashboard.conf` file.
-The actual dashboard.html is in the `user/share/nginx/html` folder.
+The actual /dashboard.html is in the `user/share/nginx/html` folder.

     ![NGINX Dashboard](media/lab4_dashboard.png)